mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 You just created your custom resource, which is now available on your `Company Marketplace`.

-### Update the Custom Resource
+### Update the Infrastructure Resource

-You can update a Custom Resource Marketplace item by using the same `miactl marketplace apply` command explained before, by including an updated file (either in `json` or `yaml` format).
+You can update a Infrastructure Resource Marketplace item by using the same `miactl marketplace apply` command explained before, by including an updated file (either in `json` or `yaml` format).

-When updating a Custom Resource, it is recommended to create a new version of the Marketplace item to avoid overwriting the existing one.
+When updating a Infrastructure Resource, it is recommended to create a new version of the Marketplace item to avoid overwriting the existing one.
 The new version should contain the updated resource definition and a release note detailing the changes.

-In case you are trying to overwrite a versioned Marketplace Custom Resource, remember that only few fields can be modified.
+In case you are trying to overwrite a versioned Marketplace Infrastructure Resource, remember that only few fields can be modified.
 For more information, refer to the [dedicated section on the "Create your Company Marketplace" page](/marketplace/add_to_marketplace/create_your_company_marketplace.md#editing-a-versioned-resource).

-#### Update non-versioned Custom Resources
+#### Update non-versioned Infrastructure Resources

-In case the Custom Resource you need to update is not versioned, you can update it by using the `miactl marketplace apply` command, passing the company id (`tenantId` of your resource) and the resource file you created before with the modifications you need.
+In case the Infrastructure Resource you need to update is not versioned, you can update it by using the `miactl marketplace apply` command, passing the company id (`tenantId` of your resource) and the resource file you created before with the modifications you need.

 Since this is a non-versioned element, all field values can be updated without limitations.
 However, please make sure to use the same `itemId` and the same `tenantId` of the resource you want to update.